Druze: Initiates and "ignorant" members

 The Druze believe in the unity of God, and are often known as the "People of Monotheism" or simply "Monotheists".
 Their theology has a Neo-Platonic view about how God interacts with the world through emanations and is similar to some gnostic and other esoteric sects.
 Druze philosophy also shows Sufi influences.

 Druze principles focus on honesty, loyalty, filial piety, altruism, patriotic sacrifice, and monotheism.
-They reject nicotine, alcohol, and other drugs and often, the consumption of pork (to those Uqqāl and not necessarily to be required by the Juhhāl).
+They reject nicotine, alcohol, and other drugs and often, the consumption of pork (to the Uqqāl and not necessarily to the Juhhāl).
 Druze reject polygamy, believe in reincarnation, and are not obliged to observe most of the religious rituals.
 The Druze believe that rituals are symbolic and have an individualistic effect on the person, for which reason Druze are free to perform them, or not.
 The community does celebrate Eid al-Adha, however, considered their most significant holiday; though their form of observance is different compared to that of most Muslims.